-- Budget impacts can be severe once EAB is in community. - Replanting funds may not be available to budget due to high removal costs.
+- Budget impacts can be severe once EAB is in community. - Replanting funds may not be available due to extreme removal costs.

-Hazard Trees and Liability Any tree, dead or alive, which has the potential to entirely or partially fail and impact a target, can be considered a hazard.
+Hazard Trees and Liability8 Any tree, dead or alive, which has the potential to entirely or partially fail and impact a target, can be considered a hazard.
 A target can be a vehicle, building, or a place where people gather such as a park bench, picnic table, street, or backyard.
 Dead and dying ash trees, weakened or killed by EAB, pose a great risk to public safety and therefore are a potential liability for communities if left standing along streets, sidewalks, or other public spaces.